makeyourownmaker/CambridgeTemperatureModel/README.md

 [Prophet](https://facebook.github.io/prophet/) models are robust to missing data, shifts in the trend and typically handle outliers well.
 Yearly, weekly, and daily seasonality, plus holiday effects can be accomodated.
-It works best with time series that have strong seasonal effects and several seasons of historical data.
+Seasonal components are represented using Fourier terms.
+Prophet models work best with time series that have strong seasonal effects and several seasons of historical data.
 [Stan](http://mc-stan.org/) is used for fitting models.

 Two prophet models were built:

-1. logistic growth with daily and annual components with automatic changepoint detection
+1. Logistic growth with daily and annual components with automatic changepoint detection
-2. logistic growth with daily and annual components with 50 changepoints specified
+2. Logistic growth with daily and annual components with 50 changepoints specified

 In both cases a floor of -150 and a cap of 400 were used for [logistic growth](https://facebook.github.io/prophet/docs/saturating_forecasts.html).